Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_arsonist_douse_distance                 250     // The maximum distance away the dousing target can be ttt_arsonist_douse_notify_delay_min         10      // The minimum delay before a player is notified they've been doused ttt_arsonist_douse_notify_delay_max         30      // The maximum delay before a player is notified they've been doused
+ttt_arsonist_douse_distance                 250     // The maximum distance away the dousing target can be ttt_arsonist_douse_notify_delay_min         10      // The minimum delay before a player is notified they've been doused ttt_arsonist_douse_notify_delay_max         30      // The maximum delay before a player is notified they've been doused ttt_arsonist_early_ignite                   0       // Whether to allow the arsonist to use their igniter without dousing everyone first ttt_arsonist_corpse_ignite_time             10      // The amount of time (in seconds) to ignite doused dead player corpses for before destroying them ttt_detective_search_only_arsonistdouse     0       // Whether only detectives can see information about whether a corpse was doused by an arsonist and when.
+Once a detective searches a body, this information will be available to all players.
+Ignored when "ttt_detective_search_only" is enabled.

 // ----------------------------------------